 Mom used it when I was a kid, and I liked it just fine (however, as a young adult I considered myself Team Pie until I started making cakes from scratch).

-Homemade cakes have a method that typically looks something like this: creaming butter and sugar, adding eggs slowly, then alternating between adding the dry and wet ingredients.
+Homemade cake recipes have a method that typically looks something like this: creaming butter and sugar, adding eggs, then alternating between adding the dry and wet ingredients.

 I dumped the cake mix and add-ins into my stand mixer, turned it on high speed, and walked away.
 A few minutes later, the batter was fluffy as a cloud.

 At the end of the day, it has to taste good to me.
 Otherwise, what’s the point?